-- Criteria being used, such as the specific control objectives and controls designed to achieve each objective. - Descriptions of the tests of controls that were performed. - Findings relating to the tests of controls that were performed or particular aspects of the engagement. - Details of the qualifications and experience of the assurance practitioner and others involved with the engagement. - Disclosure of materiality levels. - Recommendations for improvements to controls.]
+- Terms of the engagement. - Criteria being used, such as the specific control objectives and controls designed to achieve each objective. - Descriptions of the tests of controls that were performed. - Findings relating to the tests of controls that were performed or particular aspects of the engagement. - Details of the qualifications and experience of the assurance practitioner and others involved with the engagement. - Disclosure of materiality levels. - Recommendations for improvements to controls.]